Liberty Island: Federal ownership

 Liberty Island has been owned by the federal government since 1801, first as a military installation and now as a national landmark.
 Statue of Liberty National Monument, Ellis Island and Liberty Island, listed on the National Register of Historic Places since 1966, encompasses land in both states, control of which is superseded by the United States.
 The undisputed state boundary between New Jersey and New York is in the center of the Hudson River and the Upper New York Bay, with Liberty Island situated well on the New Jersey side of the water line with Liberty Island itself an exclave of the State of New York and a part of New York City, allowing the state and city of New York to retain sovereignty of Liberty Island, serve process there and collect sales tax from Liberty Island souvenir shops.

 In response to a FAQ about whether the Statue of Liberty is in New York or New Jersey, the National Park Service, which oversees Liberty Island, cites the 1834 compact.
 Question 127 on a naturalization examination piloted in 2006 asks "Where is the Statue of Liberty?"
 The U.S. Citizenship and Immigration Services gives "New York Harbor" and "Liberty Island" as preferred answers, but notes that "New Jersey", "New York", "New York City", and "on the Hudson" are acceptable.

 Both New York City and Jersey City have assigned the island lot numbers.
 Utility services, including electricity, water, and sewage, to Liberty and Ellis Islands are provided from the New Jersey side, while mail is delivered from the Battery in New York.

 The statue was featured on New York license plates from 1986 through 2000 and on a special New Jersey license plate celebrating Liberty State Park in Jersey City.
 The statue is also seen on the New York state quarter.
 The national monument was the symbol of the Central Railroad of New Jersey (which operated along the present-day Raritan Valley Line), whose railroad terminal is nearby.

 Public access

 Two ferry slips are located at the southwestern side of Liberty Island.
 No charge is made for entrance to the Statue of Liberty National Monument, but there is a cost for the ferry service, as private boats may not dock at the island.
-A concession was granted in 2007 to Statue Cruises to operate the transportation and ticketing facilities, replacing Circle Line, which had operated the service since 1953.
+A concession was granted in 2007 to Statue City Cruises to operate the transportation and ticketing facilities, replacing Circle Line, which had operated the service since 1953.
 The ferries depart from Liberty State Park in Jersey City and the Battery in Lower Manhattan.